masc-it/ScrapingMonkey/docs/README.md

 Take a screenshot of the current page, encoded in base64.
 (See [Plans Features](https://masc-it.github.io/ScrapingMonkey/#/?id=plans-features ':target=_self'))

+## Response

+ScrapingMonkey replies with a json object structured in the following way, i.e:

+	{
+		"target1": // this is the target alias, that you specify using the *name* parameter {
+				"elements":[
+					{	"class":"s-link s-link__inherit",
+						"href":"? lastactivity",
+						"title":"2021-06-30 15:45:40Z",
+						"text":"12 days ago",
+						"tag":"a",
+						"pos":{"x":729,"y":119,"w":71,"h":15}
+					},
+					...
+				],
+				"target_status": "OK" or "NOT_FOUND"
+			}
+	}

+In short, each field of the response corresponds to the *target* name you have specified in the pipeline request.

+Each field (i.e. target1), is a json object made of:
+- elements (json array)
+	- all the scraped elements matching the target selector
+	- each object contains all the html attributes of the target, also its absolute position in the page
+- target_status (string)
+	- OK
+	- NOT_FOUND

+A good practice, before parsing elements, would be to check for each target, the *target_status* field and assure it is set as *OK*.

 # /by

 The following endpoints allow you to select dom elements using different types of approaches.